 Apple seems to do this right.
-People wait in line for hours to get a new iphone, they swear that their Macs are better products, and they feel cool sporting an apple sticker on their laptop.
-How many brands can say the same?
+Apple fans wait in line for hours to get a new iPhone, they swear that their Macs are better than PCs, and they feel cool sporting an apple sticker on their laptop.
+How many other brands can say the same?

 Warby Parker, similar to TOMS, has its one-for-one business model, but is even simpler than TOMS.
 Its core business is making customized glasses, and they provide glasses for those in need in developing countries.
 Anything that is not aligned with this messaging is easy to see both internally and externally.
 Your ROI on all communications campaigns will be higher when you have a strong, consistent message.

-The best recent example is Lyft.
-When looking at its much bigger competition, Uber, after the immigration reform policy in January 2017, Lyft stood out immediately because they paid a large donation to the ACLU, while a #DeleteUber campaign erupted on social media.
-The Lyft founders know what they stand for (Clarity), have aligned their core mission to their business and employees (Company Culture), their clients get it (Connection), their message is alignment (Consistency), and even as a much smaller company, they are able to stand out among their competition.
-Meanwhile, Uber is under investigation and being sued left and right for shady and possible illegal business practices.
-Time will tell how this will affect Uber’s investors and valuation, but there is clear evidence that they’ve at least lost millions in negative PR and potentially lost clients, while Lyft has gained millions in new users (including me!) and publicity.
+A good recent example is Lyft.
+When looking at its much bigger competition, Uber, after the immigration reform policy in January 2017, Lyft stood out immediately because they paid a large donation to the ACLU, while a #DeleteUber campaign erupted on social media, and soon after a sexual harassment scandal brewed from within.
+The Lyft founders know what they stand for (Clarity), have aligned their core mission to their business and employees (Company Culture), their clients get it (Connection), their message is in alignment (Consistency), and even as a much smaller company, they are able to stand out among their competition.
+Meanwhile, Uber was under investigation and being sued left and right for shady and possible illegal business practices, apart from the sexual harassment allegations.
+Time will tell how this will affect Uber’s investors and valuation, but there is clear evidence that they’d at least lost millions in negative PR and potentially lost clients, while Lyft had gained millions in new users (including me!) and publicity at that time.

 What do you think?
 Do you have another C to add to the list?
 How has your brand used any of these principles in your business?